Gromov--Witten/Pandharipande--Thomas correspondence via conifold transitions: Abstract

 \section{Abstract}

-Given a (projective) conifold transition of smooth projective threefolds from $X$ to $Y$, we show that if the Gromov--Witten/Pandharipande--Thomas descendent correspondence holds for the resolution $Y$, then it also holds for the smoothing $X$ with stationary descendent insertions.
-As applications, we show the correspondence in new cases.
+Given a projective conifold transition of smooth projective threefolds from $X$ to $Y$, we show that if the Gromov--Witten/Pandharipande--Thomas descendent correspondence holds for the resolution $Y$, then it also holds for the smoothing $X$ with stationary descendent insertions.
+As applications, we show the correspondence in new cases, especially for Fano threefolds.